• Skip to content

 PhD degrees

-Research and knowledge exchange at the School of Business and Law are deeply rooted in the mission to promote responsible enterprise for a fairer society.
-We offer a wide variety of PhDs subjects at the School of Business and Law.
+Research and knowledge exchange at the School of Business and Law are deeply rooted in its mission to promote responsible enterprise for a fairer society.
+We offer a wide variety of PhD subjects at the School of Business and Law.

 • Tourism and hospitality PhD